firmai/simple-machine-learning-glossary/README.md

-# Simple Machine Learning and Data Science Definitions without Copyright
+# Machine Learning and Data Science Definitions for Business (without copyright)

 The purpose of these defintions are to lean towards ease of understanding and analogy as a means to quickly communicate work to management.
 Use it freely and don't feel the need to cite anyone.